nhsconnect/fhir-policy/pages/fhir_policy_requirements/publication.md

 {% include requirement_box.html
 	identifier="FHIR-PUB-04"
 	heading="FHIR-PUB-04: FHIR API Maturity"
 	content="When any FHIR API implementation guides are published (using Jekyll as per FHIR-PUB-01), they MUST have an associated maturity label.
-These labels are based on the GDS development process stages, and will be one of:
+These labels are the GDS development process stages, and will be one of:

+- **Discovery**: a Feasibility study.
+A 'No code' development.
+Designed to find out what users are trying to achieve, any constraints, improvement opportunities
+- **Alpha**: Develop prototypes and test with users.
+Could be minimal functionality and potentially prototypes for any options to determine which is best
+- **Private Beta**: Working version and test with invited users.
+Handle real transactions and work at scale.
+‘Invite only’ or regional.
+Must Pass assessment by business and technical SME’s
+- **Public Beta**: All users can participate.
+Version unlikely to change substantially, but still needs further testing by a wider group of implementors before becoming live
+- **Live**: The live phase is about supporting the service in a sustainable way, and continuing to iterate and make improvements
+- **Retiring**: Implementors notified that the service is discontinued and not to be used for new developments

+<h4> Previously the NHS Digital process stages were defined as: (not to be used for new developments)</h4>
  - **Experimental**: Early development/proof of concept version of an API for early sight during discovery.
  - **Alpha**: Initial test APIs, likely to change substantially.
 	- Typical Usage: Engagement with others interested in being involved with early development work and influencing the direction taken.